HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

         * Resolves iteration counts (for loops)

 Each execution type interacts with mlmd in slightly different ways.
+--

+The KFP driver component creates and manages different types of executions during pipeline execution.
+These executions follow two main patterns:

+**ContainerExecution**
+- Runs before every launcher/executor pod
+- Handles caching decisions and input resolution
+- Generates the pod specification for the executor

+**DagExecution**

+Manages control flow and has two subtypes:

+  **RootDag** (runs once per pipeline)
+    - Establishes the PipelineRun context in MLMD
+    - Stores pipeline runtime input information

+  **Dag** (runs for each task group)
+    - Handles conditional logic (Condition, ConditionBranch, Loop, LoopIteration)
+    - Resolves conditional expressions
+    - Processes inputs for task groups
+    - Calculates iteration counts for loops

+Each execution type has distinct responsibilities and interacts with MLMD differently based on its role in the pipeline workflow.

 ### MLMD Client replacement